-Study Group Australia Pty Limited (SGA) is a private Australian education institution providing pre-university, foundation, English language and higher education programs at SGA’s own colleges and in partnership with a number of Australian universities.
+Study Group Australia Pty Limited (SGA) is a private Australian and New Zealand education institution providing pre-university, foundation, English language and higher education programs at SGA’s own colleges and in partnership with a number of Australian and New Zealand universities.

 In Australia, SGA is a:

-- Registered provider of ELICOS and foundation program courses to overseas students [CRICOS Provider code: 01682E].
+- Registered provider of ELICOS and courses to overseas students [CRICOS Provider code: 01682E].

 In New Zealand, SGA’s subsidiary, Study Group NZ Limited (SGNZ) is a Private Training Establishment (PTE) registered with the New Zealand Qualifications Authority (NZQA).